Skip to main content

 Wildlife Ecosystems

-Wildlife on Kilimanjaro is concentrated in the forest zone below the park boundary and in the park's lower reaches.
+Wildlife on Kilimanjaro is concentrated in the forest zone and in the park's lower reaches.
 Elephant, buffalo, and eland occasionally visit the lower moorlands and forest margins.
 Colobus monkey, blue monkey, and bushbuck are common in the forest belt.
 Above the forest, wildlife becomes sparse — the four-striped grass mouse and various insects are among the few resident species in the moorland and alpine zones.
 The rare Abbott's duiker inhabits the forest zone; Kilimanjaro is one of its strongholds.
 Lammergeier (bearded vulture) and mountain buzzard soar above the highland zones.
 The park is contiguous with Amboseli National Park in Kenya to the north via dispersal corridors across the border.

 Flora Ecosystems